-The Valley Eruv Project is a collaborative effort of four Scottsdale and Phoenix congregations that designed, permitted , constructed, and now maintain an Eruv for the direct benefit of the Jewish community residing between the Eruv’s boundaries, SR-51 to the west, Loop 101 to the east, the Central Arizona Project Canal to the north, and the Arizona Canal to the south.
+The Valley Eruv Project is a collaborative effort of five Scottsdale and Phoenix congregations that designed, permitted , constructed, and now maintain an Eruv for the direct benefit of the Jewish community residing between the Eruv’s boundaries, SR-51 to the west, Loop 101 to the east, the Central Arizona Project Canal to the north, and the Arizona Canal to the south.
 It serves large portions of Scottsdale and Phoenix, and encompasses all of Paradise Valley.
 (See the Detailed Map)

 What is an Eruv?